Omer-Tuna-Tosun/Samples-repo/README.md

-This code prints an histogram table to the standard output with the values of the array.
+This is the C code which prints an histogram table to the standard output with the values of the array.